bustle/radql/docs/06/README.md

 We could create a new mutation in `api.js` that describes the process for adding a person to the store, however, this introduces duplication if we need to be able to create a `Person` from multiple `APIs`.

-In order to co-locate our `Person.create` with the rest of `Person`, we introduce a notation of static fields and mutations that can be called from our executor.
-We call these methods Type Services.
+In order to co-locate our `Person.create` with the rest of `Person`, we introduce the `@ service` decorator.
+This allows a static method to be bound by our executor when we ask for `e$.Person`

+Note that since services are meant for internal use only, they do not require GraphQL type annotations, and are not restricted to a single `args` parameter, although the first argument will always be the execution context, `root`.

 ```js
 // ... types/person.js